-If the certificate of death of the registered owner or holder of an interest is being deposited, the cause of death should be checked to ensure that it does not suggest a lack of testamentary capacity at the time the will was made.
-If it does, a letter from a registered medical practitioner stating, in his/her opinion, at the date of execution of the will the testator had testamentary capacity to make a will or a statutory declaration from a solicitor who witnessed the will setting out how the solicitor satisfied himself/herself as to the testator's testamentary capacity, will be required.
+If the deceased registered proprietor died leaving a will and the certificate of death of the deceased is being deposited, the cause of death should be checked to ensure that it does not suggest a lack of testamentary capacity at the time the will was made.
+If it does, the Registrar will require evidence to be deposited to satisfy the Registrar that the deceased had testamentary capacity at the date of the will.
+For example: